 We recognise that in order to continually improve the services we offer, we need to listen to and be guided by the people who use or come into contact with our services.
-We have consistently very positive feedback from the friends and family of the residents whom we support.
-In response to unmet need we opened a new female only supported housing service in partnership with Connection Support and Oxford Health NHS Foundation Trust for women who needed this kind of provision to enable them to leave hospital.
-We continue to hold Investors in People Gold Status, as we are an organisation who put a great value on the wellbeing and satisfaction of our staff.
+We have consistently received very positive feedback from the friends and family of the residents whom we support.